stormpath/stormpath.github.io/source/java/product-guide/index.markdown

         System.out.println(ex.getDeveloperMessage()); // Will output: "Invalid username or password."
         System.out.println(ex.getMoreInfo()); // Will output: "mailto:support@stormpath.com"
 	}

+#### Log In (Authenticate) an Account with Specific AccountStore

+When you submit an authentication request to Stormpath, instead of executing the default login logic that cycles through account stores to find an account match, you can specify the `AccountStore` where the login attempt will be issued to.

+At the time you create the request, it is likely that you may know the account store where the account resides, therefore you can target it directly.
+This will speed up the authentication attempt (especially if you have a very large number of account stores).

+**Example Request**

+	AccountStore accountStore = anAccountStoreMapping.getAccountStore();
+	UsernamePasswordRequest authenticationRequest = new UsernamePasswordRequest("usernameOrEmail", "password");
+	authenticationRequest.setAccountStore(accountStore);
+    AuthenticationResult result = application.authenticateAccount(authenticationRequest);

 <a class="anchor" name="application-password-reset"></a>
 #### Reset An Account's Password